tekumara/notes/docker-disk-usage.md

 `docker builder prune` remove dangling build cache `docker builder prune -a` remove all build cache

-`docker volume prune` remove all unused local volumes
+`docker volume prune -a` remove all (ie: anonymous and named) unused (ie: not referenced by a container) volumes

 To prune everything: